 Thus, friction models involve specification of relative geometry and motion, friction coefficients, and normal forces, of surfaces in contact.

 Components with internal friction models include gears, clutches, tires, and other couplings, at different levels of optional complexity.

-In most cases, greater fidelity of model components results in reduced simulation performance and changes the tradeoff between simulation accuracy and speed.
+Typically, greater fidelity of model components results in reduced simulation performance and changes the tradeoff between simulation accuracy and speed.
 You can adapt your simulation methods to handle greater fidelity, or reduce model fidelity to enhance performance.